Section 409.1664, Florida Statutes, authorizes monetary benefits to certain employees who adopt a child from the Florida child welfare system.

 On July 1, 2020, updates were made to s.
 409.1664 F.S.; expanding the definition of qualifying adoptive employees to include veterans, servicemembers, and OPS workers who have been employed with a state agency for at least one year.

-If, prior to the adoption, the child was in the permanent custody of the Florida Department of Children and Families and the final order of adoption was granted on or after July 1, 2015 (inception date of program), the child may be eligible.
+If, prior to the adoption, the child was in the permanent custody of the Florida Department of Children and Families and the final order of adoption was granted on or after July 1, 2015 (For Veterans and Servicemembers the final adoption order must have been grated on or after July 1, 2020), the child may be eligible.
 Children adopted internationally, through interventions, or privately do not qualify.

 A child whose permanent custody has been awarded to the Florida Department of Children and Families or to a Florida licensed child-placing agency and who meets one or more of the following criteria: